 To become certified, blasters in B.C. must provide a document supporting their practical competency and pass an oral and written exam.
 Blasting exams take place at WorkSafeBC offices across the province.
 You must register and pre-pay for your exam.
 You can find exam dates, cost, and registration information in the blasting examination schedule.

 Other blasting certificatesOther jurisdictions in B.C. also issue blasting certificates:

-- For information on certification for mining operations, contact the Ministry of Energy, Mines and Petroleum Resources, Mining Operations Branch at 250.952.0471.
+- For information on certification for mining operations, contact the Ministry of Energy and Mines and Responsible for Core Review Branch at 250.952.0471.